TheThingsNetwork/lorawan-stack/doc/content/reference/application-packages/lora-cloud-device-management.md

 ---
-title: "LoRa Cloud Device Management"
+title: "Semtech LoRa Cloud Device Management"
 description: ""
-weight: 2
 ---

-The LoRa Cloud Device Management v1 application package communicates the uplinks received from a compatible device to the LoRa Cloud Device Management Service, and schedules the downlinks received from the service back to the device.
+The Semtech LoRa Cloud Device Management v1 application package communicates the uplinks received from a compatible device to the Semtech LoRa Cloud Device Management Service, and schedules the downlinks received from the service back to the device.

-More information on the LoRa Cloud Device Management can be found in the [official documentation](https://www.loracloud.com/documentation/device_management?url=overview.html).
+More information on the Semtech LoRa Cloud Device Management can be found in the [official documentation](https://www.loracloud.com/documentation/device_management?url=overview.html).

 ## Creating a New Uplink Token

-In order to use the LoRa Cloud Device Management application package a new access token must be created in order to allow the Application Server to send the uplinks to the Device Management Service.
-The new token can be created in the LoRa Cloud Device Management portal, in the section **Token Management**.
+In order to use the Semtech LoRa Cloud Device Management application package a new access token must be created in order to allow the Application Server to send the uplinks to the Device Management Service.
+The new token can be created in the Semtech LoRa Cloud Device Management portal, in the section **Token Management**.

 {{< figure src="../lora-dms-token-creation.png" alt="Token creation" >}}